ArvinWiniPutra/technical-test/README.md

 NEXCENT LANDING PAGE
-A Responsive landing page intended as a front-end developer technical test at GeekGarden using Vue.JS and Tailwind CSS
+A Responsive landing page intended as a front-end developer technical test at GeekGarden using Vue.JS, Tailwind CSS, and Vite

 PROJECT STRUCTURE
 - `src/components/landing/` - Contains all landing page sections